evan-erdos/trail-of-cthulhu/story/act-0/seq-1/index.md

 ---
 layout: sequence
-title:  A Burning Laboratory
+title:  Building on Fire
 ---

-The next day, the PCs are summoned to the main lab, again via note.
+The next day, the PCs are summoned to the main lab.

-The Professor begins to give his talk, but he's sweating, and fumbling with the controls of the slide projector.

-The PCs hear glass shattering, somewhere on the other side of the lab.
-A small fire breaks out, and Professor Birchwell watches it for a moment, giggling.
-Some students put it out, and the audience begins to disperse.

-They return to the village to present the chief with their findings.
+After the Professor gives an unusual lecture, they return to the village to present the chief with their findings.

 Professor Birchwell tells the Chieftain that the village has *trypanosomiasis* (African Sleeping Sickness), however, none of the samples the PCs analyzed corroborate this.